Dootmaan/ICMIL/README.md

 # Code for *Rethinking multiple instance learning for whole slide image classification: a bag-level classifier is a good instance-level teacher*

-*This branch holds the confidence-based embedder finetuning method for ICMIL, which is even more effective and elegant.*
+*This branch holds the confidence-based embedder finetuning method for ICMIL, which is even more effective and elegant.
+Click [here](https://github.com/Dootmaan/ICMIL) for the original version of ICMIL.*

 ## 1. Brief Introduction and Prerequisites